Lawrence Joseph O'Neill

-Lawrence Joseph O'Neill (born September 5, 1952) is a senior United States district judge of the United States District Court for the Eastern District of California.
+Lawrence Joseph O'Neill (born September 5, 1952) is an inactive senior United States district judge of the United States District Court for the Eastern District of California.

 Early life and education

 Born in Oakland, California, O'Neill served as a police officer for the City of San Leandro, California from 1973 to 1976.
 He received a Bachelor of Arts degree from the University of California at Berkeley in 1973, a Master of Public Administration degree from Golden Gate University in 1976, and a Juris Doctor from the University of California, Hastings College of the Law in 1979.

 Career

 O'Neill was a law clerk to Judge Robert F. Kane, First Appellate Court, California Court of Appeal in 1979.
 He was in private practice in Fresno from 1979 to 1990.
 Between 1986 and 1992, he was an adjunct professor at San Joaquin College of Law in Clovis.
 He was a judge on the Fresno County Superior Court for the State of California from 1990 to 1999.
 From 1999 to 2007, O'Neill served as a United States magistrate judge of the United States District Court for the Eastern District of California.